State of knowledge

 ProCall Enterprise

-Restoration can be carried out using the zip file created and saved during data export.
+A restore can be performed using the zip file created and saved during the data export.
 The zip file can be specified during the installation of the UCServer as part of the wizard.
 This is then used to reinstall and restore the UCServer.

 The installation should be carried out in the identical UCServer version.